Serjpinski/scripts/README.md

 # Pairing rules

 1. Players are ordered by score.
-Players with same score are ordered randomly.
+Players with the same score are ordered randomly.
 1. Players are paired based on their order: #1 vs #2, #3 vs #4, etc.
 1. Repeated pairings are excluded.